LandRegistry/common-dev-env/README.md

 integration-test <name of container>             -     run the integration tests for an application (this expects there to a be a Makefile with a integrationtest command). acceptance-test | acctest                        -     run the acceptance tests run_tests.sh script inside the given container.
 If using the skeleton, any further parameters will be passed to cucumber.
           <name of container> <cucumber args>
 acceptance-lint | acclint                        -     run the acceptance tests run_linting.sh script inside the given container.
           <name of container>
-psql <name of database>                          -     run psql in the postgres container db2                                              -     run db2 command line in the db2 container manage <name of container> <command>             -     run manage.py commands in a container alembic <name of container> <command>            -     run an alembic db command in a container, with the appropriate environment variables preset add-to-docker-compose
+psql[96] <name of database>                      -     run psql in the postgres/posrgres-96 container db2[c]                                           -     run db2 command line in the db2/db2_devc container
+manage <name of container> <command>             -     run manage.py commands in a container alembic <name of container> <command>            -     run an alembic db command in a container, with the appropriate environment variables preset add-to-docker-compose